 For secondary schools and above face coverings should be worn by adults and pupils when moving around the premises, outside of classrooms, such as in corridors and communal areas where social distancing cannot easily be maintained.

-Overnight, the Department for Education has updated its guidance on face coverings in schools.
-It is said to follow updated scientific advice and in particular the World Health Organisation’s recent recommendation that children aged 12 and over should wear face coverings, in the same way as adults, in particular where social distancing cannot be guaranteed.
+This comes after advice in August following updated scientific advice and World Health Organisation recommendations, stating that children aged 12 and over should wear face coverings, in particular where social distancing cannot be guaranteed.

-There is additional guidance for schools in areas where transmission of the virus is high and when those areas have been subject to government intervention i.e. areas of local lockdown.
-It will be mandatory for adults and pupils attending secondary schools in these areas to wear face coverings when moving around the school i.e. in corridors and communal areas.
-The guidance states that it will not be necessary to wear face coverings in the classroom.
-The view of many is that this would inhibit learning and there will likely be other protective measures in place in classrooms.
+Prior to the national lockdown restrictions there was guidance provided for schools in areas where transmission of the virus is high and when those areas have been subject to government intervention i.e. areas of local lockdown.
+The guidance stated that adults and pupils attending secondary schools in these areas should wear face coverings when moving around the school i.e. in corridors and communal areas, but that it was not necessary to wear face coverings in the classroom.
+This is now the position on a national basis until 2nd December 2020 at least.

-The guidance will apply to Further Education Colleges and will be reflected in guidance to universities, but will not apply to primary schools where it is believed the risks to children are lower.
+The guidance will apply to further education colleges and is reflected in guidance to universities.
+As stated it does not apply to primary schools where it is believed the risks to children are lower.